Identicon-Dao/.github/profile/README.md

 - Feb 23 2022 - @LM - reviewed, commented, Web3 terminology
 - Mar 11 2022 - @MAZ - presented as Identicon.network (NCA project)
 - Mar 18 2022 - @LM, @MAZ - reformulated as a verification protocol

-## Briefing

-Identicon is a trustless protocol for identity verification in the NEAR network, focused on providing multiple signed verifications of a real world entity and binding it to one (or more) digital identities, and independent of the form these digital identities may take (NFT, DID, etc).
-It is not an identity vault or a repo for unique identity.

-Is based on a set of decentralized and random selection of human nodes (citizens) which will produce the “on-site” verification of the solicited identity,  proof of life or proof of existence.

 ## Features: